• Skip to primary navigation

 From: Fun Cheap Or Free

-No matter what your income is, you should be able to spend, save, and invest, with the help of the 70% Rule.
-Basically, what this budgeting method tells is that you should divide your income into three components: 70% is for your living expenses (including needs and wants), 20% is for debts and savings and 10% is for investing, tithing, college savings, and retirement.
-Therefore, you should live off with only 70% of your income max.
+No matter what your income is, you should be able to spend, save, and invest with the help of the 70% Rule.
+Basically, what this budgeting method tells you is that you should divide your income into three categories: 70% is for your living expenses (including needs and wants), 20% is for debts and savings, and 10% is for investing, tithing, college savings, and retirement.
+Therefore, you should live on only 70% of your income max.

 21. Money Envelope System